How it all works

 The New Zealand Electricity Authority (EA) regulates the electricity industry.
 It charges power companies a levy to cover its costs.
 We pass this charge on to you.

 Our cost and margin

 We need to cover our costs such as supplying customer service and running a billing system.
 We also take a margin.
-This is included in the Meridian charges .
+You bill shows the total electricity rate and your electricity usage.

 The typical Meridian residential bill breakdown

 These percentages reflect total charges after the prompt payment discount to all Meridian residential customers during the 2016 calendar year.